CSS Loading Animations: How to Make Them + 15 Templates I Love

 A loading animation should be carefully considered in terms of how it may impact user experience.
 So, consider the following tips to create an effective CSS loading animation.

-1. The best loading animations take the least amount of time.
+The best loading animations take the least amount of time.

 No matter how cute your spinning cat animation may look, users will grow impatient if it lasts too long.
 Keep your users' expectations in mind and make sure your animation takes as little time as possible.
-Users will appreciate a fast loading time more than a beautiful spinner.
+Users will appreciate a faster loading time more than a beautiful spinner.

-2. Ease the pain of waiting.
+Ease the pain of waiting.

 If you provide the user with something interesting to look at, the wait will be less agonizing.
 An engaging animation will attract attention and keep the user busy.

-3. Your animation is part of your brand.
+Your animation is part of your brand.

 While this isn‘t the place for a marketing campaign, it’s important to keep your loader on-brand.
 Use your company's palette and tone of voice to remain consistent with your brand.

-4. Let the user know the reason for the wait.
+Let the user know the reason for the wait.

-It's not always obvious why the user needs to wait and telling them can reduce friction during wait times.
-You don't have to be overly specific, instead, simple statements like, "please wait while we get you set up" or "wait a moment while we fetch your newly created document" work well.
+It‘s not always obvious why the user needs to wait, and telling them can reduce friction during wait times.
+You don’t have to be overly specific.
+Instead, simple statements like, “Please wait while we get you set up” or “Wait a moment while we fetch your newly created document” work well.

-5. Provide a wait-time estimation.
+Provide a wait-time estimation.

 A time estimate sets expectations and helps users wait patiently.
 You can show this estimate as a percentage or as a visual representation of progress.